goldenmugadzi/leave_management/VIREMENT_ERROR_HANDLING_VERIFICATION_SUMMARY.md

 # Virement Error Handling Verification Summary

 ## Overview
-This document provides a comprehensive analysis and implementation summary of error handling improvements for the virements (budget transfer) process in the ACE2 module.
+This document provides a comprehensive analysis and implementation summary of error handling improvements for the virements (budget transfer) process in the ACE2 module, including proper handling of the `to_be_withdrawn` field for accurate budget availability calculations.

 ## Original Issues Identified

 ### 1. Form Validation Gaps
 - **Issue**: No validation for negative amounts
-- **Issue**: No checking of available budget balance
+- **Issue**: No checking of available budget balance (ignored `to_be_withdrawn`)
 - **Issue**: No prevention of same-budget transfers
 - **Issue**: Insufficient business rule validation